SaahilClaypool/swarm_novelty_search/status.md

     This differs slightly from our proposed design - initially, we expected to use 3 inputs and 6 weights to control our bots.
     But, we found that we ran into too much exponential complexity when running this novelty serach for this to be feasible.
-    If we used 6 weights to control each robot, then at each generation, if we select the most fit robot to permutate, then we would have to creat the following combinations:
+    If we used 6 weights to control each robot, then at each generation, if we select the most fit robot to permutate, then we would have to create the following combinations:
     Each weight can either increase, decrease, or stay the same (3 possibilities).
     We can do that for each of the 6 weights, so from a single robot, there are $3^6$ possible combinations, or 729 mutations (728 if we ignore the one where all the weights stay the same).
-    This is infeasible four us to test - each simulation + parsing took roughly 30 seconds, so each step would take roughly 6 hours for us to step from a *single* permutation of a set of weights.
+    This large amount of combinations is infeasible for us to test - each simulation + parsing took roughly 30 seconds, so each step would take roughly 6 hours for us to step from a *single* permutation of a set of weights.

     To reduce complexity, we instead decided to use 4 weights.
     We hypothesize that to perform segregation, the bots would turn away from bots of the other kind, and thus they would only see the bots of the other kind for a short period of time.